 New Family: There is a movement among botanists to segregate the Trilliums and a few other genera out of the Liliaceae Family and into the Melanthiaceae.
 The U of M Herbarium has made this change on their Minnesota checklist but Flora of North America has not yet published this.

 Comparisons: Sometimes the common name Toadshade is seen applied to another trillium, T. recurvatum Beck, but that is considered a distinct plant and should be called Prairie Trillium whose bracts are distinctively on 1/2 to 1 inch stalks.
 The flower of Prairie Trillium is similar, usually not stalked, but the petals spread outward and then curve inward to touch at the tips and because of the bract stalks, the sepals hang downward.
 A further complication is that the Yellow Trillium, T. luteum, looks very similar to T. cuneatum except that the petals are yellowish-green.

 Above and below: The flowers and leaves of both species look similar.
 The difference is in size.
 Toadshade (1st photo above and below) has flowers up to 1.5 inches high and bracts up to 3 inches long.
 This example has a 5/8 inch flower and 2 - 2-1/2 inch bracts.
-Whereas, Sweet Betsy (2nd photo above and large photos below) has flowers up to 3 inches high and bracts up to 6 inches long.
+Whereas, Little Sweet Betsy (2nd photo above and large photos below) has flowers up to 3 inches high and bracts up to 6 inches long.
 Note the purple edging on the sepals of both species.
 Below - 2nd photo - A group of Toadshade prior to flower maturity.

 Below: The group of Toadshade shown above in flower.

 Below: 1st photo - The stems are green to reddish, typically reddish as the base and green under the bracts.
 2nd photo - The underside of the leaf shows the fine vein pattern an the paler color due to very fine hair.